-Further disclosure is included in Note 6 (Inventory - Development project).
+Further disclosure is included in Note 3 (Critical accounting estimates and judgements) and Note 6 (Inventory - Development project).

 We focused on this area because of the significance of the carrying value of inventories, and the judgemental nature of the assumptions used by management in the assessment described above.

-We have noted that the demand for properties under development has been such that preliminary agreements are being entered into at rates that are above projections set by management when the prospectus was prepared for the purposes of obtaining financing though the C42million bonds 2020 - 2022.
+We have noted that the demand for properties under development remained heathy and preliminary agreements continue being entered into leaving stock available for sale limited to a limited amount of units, penthouses and car spaces.